 What you can expect

 Bilirubin testing is done using a blood sample.
 Usually, the blood is drawn through a small needle inserted into a vein in the bend of your arm.
-The needle is attached to a small tube, in which your blood is collected.
+A small tube is attached to the needle to collect the blood.

-You may feel a quick pain as the needle is inserted into your arm and experience some short-term discomfort at the site after the needle is removed.
-Blood for bilirubin testing in newborns is usually obtained using a sharp lance to break the skin of the heel (heel stick).
+You may feel a quick pain as the needle is inserted into your arm.
+You also may experience some short-term discomfort at the site after the needle is removed.
+Blood for bilirubin testing in newborns is usually collected using a sharp lancet to break the skin of the heel.
+This is known as a heel stick.
 There may be slight bruising at the puncture site afterward.

 Your blood will be sent to a laboratory for analysis.
 You can usually return to normal activities immediately.

-Normal results for a bilirubin test are 1.2 milligrams per deciliter (mg/dL) of total bilirubin for adults, and usually 1 mg/dL for those under 18.
-Normal results for direct bilirubin are generally 0.3 mg/dL.
+Typical results for a total bilirubin test are 1.2 milligrams per deciliter (mg/dL) for adults and usually 1 mg/dL for those under 18.
+Typical results for direct bilirubin are generally 0.3 mg/dL.

 These results may vary slightly from laboratory to laboratory.
-Normal results may be slightly different for women and children, and results may be affected by certain foods, medications or strenuous exercise.
-Be sure to tell your doctor about any foods or medications you've taken and your activity levels so that your results can be interpreted correctly.
+Results may be slightly different for women and children.
+Results also may be affected by certain foods, medicines or demanding exercise.
+For this reason, be sure to tell your health care provider about your activity levels, as well as any foods or medicines you've taken.

 One common, and harmless, cause of elevated bilirubin is Gilbert's syndrome, a deficiency in an enzyme that helps break down bilirubin.
-Your doctor may order further tests to investigate your condition.
-Bilirubin test results also may be used to monitor the progression of certain conditions such as jaundice.
+Your health care provider may order more tests to investigate your condition.
+Bilirubin test results also may be used to monitor certain conditions, such as jaundice.